Harith Iskander: Career

-Iskander's career in stand-up comedy began during 1990 or 1991, when he was persuaded by a university friend to get on stage in the old Subang Airport Hotel lobby lounge to tell some funny stories.
-It was at this lounge where a member of the audience saw Iskander and invited him to another function to perform on-stage.
+Harith's career in stand-up comedy began during 1990 or 1991, when he was persuaded by a university friend to get on stage in the old Subang Airport Hotel lobby lounge to tell some funny stories.
+It was at this lounge where a member of the audience saw Harith and invited him to another function to perform on-stage.

-In 2016, Iskander was one of 89 international stand-up comedians nominated for Laugh Factory's Funniest Person in the World.
-Iskander has been announced as an ambassador for Culture and Tourism Malaysia by Datuk Seri Nazri Aziz (Tourism and Culture Minister) as he is now one of the attraction in Malaysia.
+In 2016, Harith was one of 89 international stand-up comedians nominated for Laugh Factory's Funniest Person in the World.
+Harith was announced as an ambassador for Culture and Tourism Malaysia by Datuk Seri Nazri Aziz (Tourism and Culture Minister) as he is now one of the attractions in Malaysia.

-After being crowned as the Laugh Factory's Funniest Person in the World in 2016, in 2017, Iskander curated the Kuala Lumpur International Comedy Festival (KLICFest 2017) which considered by many to be Asia's best comedy showcase.
+After being crowned as the Laugh Factory's Funniest Person in the World in 2016, the following year Harith curated the Kuala Lumpur International Comedy Festival (KLICFest 2017), which is considered by many to be Asia's best comedy showcase.
 The festival programme featured performances from the finest Malaysian acts, the biggest international stars and one local legend offering both English and Bahasa Malaysia comedy.

-Thereafter the kick-off show (KLICFest) in Kuala Lumpur, in 2018, Harith Iskander, in partnership with Celcom, had tour his home ground again to deliver the laughs – the #KitaOK Live Comedy Tour 2018.
-The tour started off in Kuala Lumpur before showing at six other cities in Malaysia: including Johor, Malacca, Penang, Kuching, Kota Kinabalu and Labuan.
-Harith Iskander also succeeded in putting Malaysia on the comedy map the second time by releasing his Netflix original comedy special, I Told You So in 2018.
+Thereafter, the kick-off show (KLICFest) in Kuala Lumpur, in 2018, Harith Iskander, in partnership with Celcom, toured his home ground again to deliver the laughs – the #KitaOK Live Comedy Tour 2018.
+The tour started off in Kuala Lumpur before showing at six other cities in Malaysia: including Johor Bahru, Melaka, Penang, Kuching, Kota Kinabalu and Labuan.
+Harith also succeeded in putting Malaysia on the comedy map the second time by releasing his Netflix original comedy special, I Told You So in 2018.

 Apart from that in 2018, Harith held his Australia tour named Harith Iskander The Tour - Melbourne International Comedy Festival 2018, Adelaide Fringe 2018 and Perth Fringe 2018.
-Besides, Harith tickled the audiences in the City Of Angels (Los Angeles) in June 2017 where the organizer was The Laugh Factory.
+Besides, Harith tickled audiences in the City of Angels (Los Angeles) in June 2017 where the organizer was The Laugh Factory.

 Comedic philosophy

 Iskander's view of comedy is that the best comedians are the most authentic comedians; that is to say, a good comedian does not become someone they are not just because they are on a stage.
 Iskander describes his comedy as 'totally observational and personal', filled with personal experience.
 He describes himself as 'not a shock comedian', but one who has his own 'personal barriers'; for example, one area in which he 'treads carefully' is the subject matter of politics.
 He notes that Malaysian comedy tends to be 'casually racist' sometimes.

-Iskander's source of jokes come from everywhere around him and he is an advocate of cross-border relations between Singaporean and Malaysian comedians.
+Iskander's source of jokes come from everywhere around him and always using religion as a content of his joke and he is an advocate of cross-border relations between Singaporean and Malaysian comedians.

 Personal life

 On 12 June 2010, Iskander married doctor and FHM model Jezamine Lim after meeting her through Facebook.
+Sometime in June 2024, Jezamine Lim had filed for divorce from Iskander at the Syariah Lower Court in Kuala Lumpur.